varunasthana92/3x3_Puzzle_Solver_Brute_Force/README.md

 ```

 Program will prompt the user to Enter the initial state of the puzzle ROW-WISE.
 Data to be provided from 1st row tll last row separated by commas.
-(Blank tile is denoted by number 0)
+(State data will be from 0 till 8 in integer format.
+Blank tile is denoted by number 0)

 Example of input: 1,2,3,4,5,0,7,8,6